-Rates of pay for Section Heads will be thirteen percent (13%) above the highest rate supervised.
+Rate of pay for Auditorium supervisors will be thirteen percent (13%) above the highest rate supervised.

-A premium of 4.5% of the Painter basic hourly rate will be paid to Painters working in a paint spray booth.
+A premium of 4.5% of the Painter basic hourly rate will be paid to Painters in a paint spray booth.
 A premium of 4.5% of the Groundsworker II basic hourly rate will be paid to employees spraying pesticides.

-Shift differentials for time worked are 4.5% of basic hourly rate for afternoons and 8.4% of basic hourly rate for nights.
+□ Shift differential for time worked are 4.5% of basic hourly rate for afternoons and 8.4% of basic hourly rate for nights.

-Service Workers working afternoon shifts which extend beyond 12:00 midnight shall receive the hourly differential for night shifts for the actual hours worked after 12:00 midnight.
+□ Service Workers working afternoon shifts which extend beyond 12:00 midnight shall receive the hourly differential for night shifts for the actual hours worked after 12:00 midnight.